As he begins the new season, 2011-2012, Yoav Talmi continues his worldwide activity holding three titles -

 Yoav and Er’ella Talmi have two children - Gil Talmi,

-a film-score composer, living and working in New York City and Dana
+a film-score composer, living and working in Brooklyn, New York and Dana

 Talmi, a graduate of the University of North Carolina School of Social Work and director of Yahel, Israel Service Learning. |